academe/OmniPay-Payone/README.md

 of interest to e-commerce:

 * **Server API** - for interacting directly with server without user intervention.
-* **Front end** - for delivering hosted credit card (CC) forms to the user.
+* **Frontend API** - for delivering hosted credit card (CC) forms to the user.
 * Client API - for interacting with a JavaScript front end.

 This package is interested in just the first two; Server API for capturing authorized payments and the Front end for setting up CC forms.
 You can also do authorisations and make payments using the Server API, so long as you are fully aware of the PCI implications.

-The Front end API also has a notification handler for receiving the payment results and captured user information from the PAYONE servers.
+The Server API also has a notification handler for receiving the payment results and captured user information from the PAYONE servers.

 ### Shop and Access API Versions